hanxuhu/hanxuhu.github.io/_pages/about.md

   - /about.html
 ---

 I am a research assistant in [WestlakeNLP](https://westlakenlp.netlify.app/) supervised by Prof. [Yue Zhang](https://frcchang.github.io/).
 Before that, I was a Master Student in Computer Science at the Universtiy of Edinburgh, my master's thesis is about mult-modal cross-lingual transfer, and is supervised by Prof. [Frank Keller](https://homepages.inf.ed.ac.uk/keller/).
-My research interest is about **Vision & Language, Language Generation, and Cross-Lingual Transfer**.
-Currently, I am interested in how to augmenting LLMs for multi-modal reasoning and planning tasks, which I think it is a crucial part for building AGI!
+My research interest is about **Aligning and generalizing Large Language Models to different tasks, langauges and modalities**, which I think it is a crucial part for building AGI!
 You can view my [CV](https://hanxuhu.github.io/files/HanxuHu_CV.pdf).

 My name in Chinese is 胡涵旭.